bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 Resizing your plot
 ------------------

-Bokeh's :class:`~bokeh.models.plots.Plot` objects have various attributes that influence the way your plot looks.
+Bokeh's |Plot| objects have various attributes that influence the way your plot looks.

 Setting width and height
 ~~~~~~~~~~~~~~~~~~~~~~~~